Deep learning forecasts of cosmic acceleration parameters from DECi-hertz Interferometer Gravitational-wave Observatory: Summary and discussion

 In this paper, we explore the possibility of constraining the cosmic acceleration parameters with the inspiral gravitational waveform of neutron star binaries (NSBs) in the frequency range of 0.1Hz-10Hz, which can be detected by the second-generattion space-based gravitational wave detector DECIGO.
-We use a convolutional neural network (CNN), a long short-term memory (LSTM) network combined with a gated recurrent unit (GRU), and Fisher information matrix to derive constraints on the cosmic acceleration parameter $X_H$.
-Based on the simulated gravitational wave data with a time duration of 1 month, we conclude that CNN can limit the relative error to 14.09\%, while LSTM network combined with GRU can limit the relative error to 13.53\%.
+We use a convolutional neural network (CNN), a long short-term memory (LSTM) network combined with a gated recurrent unit (GRU), and Fisher information matrix to derive constraints on the cosmic acceleration parameter, $X_H$.
+Under the assumption of unbiased estimation, based on the simulated gravitational wave data with a time duration of 1 month, we conclude that the CNN can limit the relative error to 15.71\%, while the LSTM network combined with GRU can limit the relative error to 14.14\%.
 Additionally, using Fisher information matrix for gravitational wave data with a 5-year observation can limit the relative error to 32.94\%.
-Compared with the Fisher information matrix method, deep learning techniques will significantly improve the constraints on the cosmic acceleration parameters at different redshifts.
 Therefore, DECIGO is expected to provide an unprecedented opportunity for high-precision detection of cosmic acceleration, by observing the chirp signals of coalescing binary neutron stars \cite{26,60}.